Do Home Renovations Impact Home Replacement Costs for Insurance?

 When Should You Notify Your Insurance Company of Home Renovations That Could Impact Replacement Cost?

-Now that you’ve mapped out your renovation and understand the scope of the project, when do you notify your insurance company?
-When you have the renovation mapped out, an estimated cost, and an estimated date of completion you should call your agent or broker; they will make the necessary adjustments to your replacement cost at that point to ensure coverage is in place in the event of a loss during renovations.
+Any changes you make to your home should be communicated to your insurance company to ensure your home is properly protected.
+When you have the renovation mapped out, an estimated cost, and an estimated date of completion you should call your agent or broker so that they can make the necessary adjustments to your replacement cost at that point to ensure coverage is in place in the event of a loss.
 Once renovations are complete, you should call your agent/broker again to confirm the final cost and completion of the project.

 It’s important to note that the estimated cost of your renovation does not directly correlate to the changes in your replacement cost.
 If you undertake a $10,000 renovation, it does not necessarily mean your replacement cost will increase by $10,000.